UOA-CS732-SE750-Students-2022/project-group-olive-owls/backend/readme.md

 #  Processing Control Switches

-- **3 control switches** have been created that allow switching of security fuctions on or off.
-These are booleans located at the begining of the code. <br/>
+- **3 control switches** have been created within code that allow switching of security fuctions on or off.
+These booleans are located at the top of the code. <br/>
   - **"disableHTTPS": Default: true.** Controls weather HTTPS or HTTP is to be used when accepting connections<br/>
-    (Primarily for use when runningoff localhost or just dont want encryption.)<br/>
+    (Primarily for use when running off localhost or just dont want encryption.)<br/>
   - **"disableBEARER": Default: true.** which allows bearer authentication to be switched on or off at the start of execution.<br/>
     (A second form of authenticaiton is used in the code for the Events processing.
 This was before the Token auth was setup.)<br/>
   - **"admin": Default: true.** which allows admin endpoints switched on or off in code. (useful for debugging)<br/>